damianhakert/damianhakert.github.io/source/_posts/2015-03-11-gitlab-7-8-4-released.markdown

 Today we release GitLab 7.8.4 CE, EE and GitLab CI 7.8.4.

 You might have noticed that 7.8.3 was not announced.
-It contained a fix for annotated tags without message which was required for Gitorious import on GitLab.com.
+It contained a fix for annotated tags without message which was required for the Gitorious import on GitLab.com.

 GitLab 7.8.4 CE contains: